Frequently asked questions

 How do I create a contact?

 Go to the Contacts page by selecting Contacts from the Cloud menu.
-For more information, see Set up a client account.
+For more information, see Create an account for staff or contacts.

 Can I share files and activities with contacts and other staff?